 - The first game has a tutorial section in which you learn how to control party members.
 Many players found they could loot the inventory of party members of valuable items (such as a + 1 shield, a wand of heavens, and healing potions, and nonmagical plate mail), and then export their characters, and simply start a new game with said character—who now starts off with enough armor and money to breeze through until the first major dungeon.

-Also, in the section just outside Candlekeep, to the north, you usually will "randomly" meet Drizzt and a party of his friends.
-By saving the game here and having Imoen attempt to pickpocket him successfully before he exits the screen you could end up with both of Drizzt's +5 named artifact scimitars!
+- In a wilderness area to the west of the main road, you can meet up with Drizzt and help him kill some gnolls.
+By saving the game here and having Imoen attempt to pickpocket him successfully before he exits the screen you could end up with both of Drizzt's unique +3 scimitars.

-Using a couple of cheap potions, a few valuable items and some Save Scumming, a player could sell an item to a fence, steal it back and then sell it again.
-With a couple of potions of master theivery, you would almost never be caught.
+- Using a couple of cheap potions, a few valuable items and some Save Scumming, a player could sell an item to a fence, steal it back and then sell it again.
+With a couple of potions of master thievery, you would almost never be caught.

 Shadows of Amn

 - After importing a character from the first game, if you quickly pause just before hearing the character gasp, you can drop their entire inventory, and thus prevent it from being swiped by a script.
 This allows you to keep some powerful end-game items from the first game (including the Plate Mail/Two-Handed Sword +3 from Tales of the Sword Coast), which are easily good enough to see you through most of the game.